1313e/CMasher/docs/source/user/usage.rst

 +--------+-------------------------------------------------------+

 Except for the `mkcmod` command, the commands print their results directly to the console using the formatting that was requested (if applicable).
-Depending on the operating system used, this output can easily be redirected to be saved to a file (e.g., ``cmr bibtex > bibliography.bib`` to save the BibTeX entry in a ``.bib``-file on UNIX-systems).
+Depending on the operating system used, this output can easily be redirected to be saved to a file (e.g., ``cmr rgbtable rainforest > rainforest.txt`` to save the RGB values of :ref:`rainforest` in a ``.txt``-file on UNIX-systems).
 All functionality that is usually available for the listed functions within the interpreter, are also available from the command-line.

 Because it is not possible to import any packages that provide colormaps before using a CLI function, *CMasher* reads the ``CMR_CMAP_PKGS`` environment variable.